 Of The Five Wounds Of Our Blessed Saviour: The Side

-The Crucifixion with the Virgin and St John
+Christ between the Virgin and St John the Evangelist

 And now descending from the Mercy & Justice of our Saviuor, let us repose our selves in the seat of his divine Love; and beholding it as it is in heaven glorious, let us adore those streams of his ardent Love, which issued out of that sacred heart, the citizens of heaven exulting at the sight of so immense charity.
 Fluminis impetus laetificat civitatem dei, The violence of this river (sayeth the Prophet) maketh the city of God joyful, when those blessed Inhabitants beheld the violence and force of this bloody river, bringing into that haven of felicity new Colonies, to replenish the seats of fallen Angels; this being that river which issued out of the place of pleasure, to water paradise, as well that celestial Paradise, by replenishing it with daily increase of glory, as the terrestrial Paradise of the Church, by prospering and increasing his graces, the seeds of glory.